 NOTE: Colorado school boards are required by law to adopt a policy on this subject and the law contains some specific direction as to the policy content or language.
 This sample policy contains the content/language that CASB believes best meets the intent of the law.
 However, the board should consult with its own legal counsel to determine appropriate language that meets local circumstances and needs.

-Use of the Internet and electronic communications requires students to think critically, analyze information, write clearly, use problem-solving skills and hone computer and research skills that employers demand.
+Use of technology requires students to think critically, analyze information, write clearly, use problem-solving skills and hone computer and research skills that employers demand.
 Use of these tools also encourages an attitude of lifelong learning and offers an opportunity for students to participate in distance learning activities, ask questions of and consult with experts, communicate with other students and individuals and locate material to meet educational and personal information needs.

-No expectation of privacy
+No Expectation of Privacy

 District technology devices are owned by the district and are intended for educational purposes at all times.
-Students shall have no expectation of privacy when using district technology devices.
+Students have no expectation of privacy when using district technology devices.
 The district reserves the right to monitor, inspect, copy, review and store (at any time and without prior notice) all usage of district technology devices, including all Internet and electronic communications access and transmission/receipt of materials and information.
-All material and information accessed/received through district technology devices shall remain the property of the school district.
+All material and information accessed/received through district technology devices remains the property of the school district.

-Unauthorized and unacceptable uses
+Unauthorized and Unacceptable Uses

 Because technology and ways of using technology are constantly evolving, every unacceptable use of district technology devices cannot be specifically described in policy.
 Therefore, examples of unacceptable uses include, but are not limited to, the following.